Natural Chef Training Program - 450 hours

 - NO long fingernails, fingernail polish or decoration, or fake fingernails

-- NO jewelry, including, earrings, rings, bracelets, or watches.
-A glove may be used to cover wedding or engagement rings, if necessary.
-Certain facial piercings may be permitted (only small single piece studs with no hoops or rings).
-Students must be prepared to remove their facial piercing should it not comply with the safety and sanitation standards determined by Bauman College.
+- NO jewelry except plain and smooth bands.
+Students must be prepared to remove their facial piercings should it not comply with the safety and sanitation standards determined by Bauman College.